Compute Engine

 Third operand, i.e. this.ops[2]

-is the list of arguments of the function, its “tail”
+The list of arguments of the function, its “tail”.

-If the value is a machine number, return it exactly.
+If the expression is not a function, return null

 .